kolecko007/WinstonCleaner/README.md

 ## Output

-The results will be saved in the folder, specified in `decross.paths.output` option.
+The results will be saved in the folder, specified in `winston.paths.output` option.

 For each datasets there will be the following structure of files.